Songmu/p5-App-LLEvalBot/README.md

 # DESCRIPTION

-App::LLEvalBot is IRC bot for LLeval.
+App::LLEvalBot is IRC bot for LLEval.

 # LICENSE